unicode-org/icu4x/CONTRIBUTING.md

 If working on an improvement to an existing component that you wish to split into multiple smaller pieces, consider hiding it under the `"experimental"` feature in the crate.
 Doing so gives a signal to users and tooling that the code is not yet production-ready.
 Once finished, the `"experimental"` feature can be removed from the crate.

+When adding non-experimental code to main, also update the "unreleased" section of the changelog.
+This simplifies releases and gives us a better overview of what unreleased features we have.

 Note that the actual Cargo.toml version bumps will be done at release time, and crates under `utils/` may follow a different release cadence than those under other directory trees.

 ### Checklist